Page updated March 25, 2022

 Students who are not compliant with Pacific's vaccination or testing requirements are subject to progressive discipline.
 This process is currently underway through the Office of Student Conduct.
-In order to remain at Pacific and retain all privileges, students must submit proof of vaccination or a declination form by September 27, 2021, at 8:00 am.
+In order to remain at Pacific and retain all privileges, students must submit proof of vaccination or a declination form.

 Questions about progressive discipline can be directed to the Office of Student Conduct.

 - Students are required to complete COVID-19 Awareness and Prevention Training

 - Daily Self Screen - Students are encouraged to conduct a daily self-screening prior to coming to campus.